wheatstalk/aws-cdk-exec/README.md

 can type `cdk-exec my-stack` and your resource will be found.
 If your entire app has only one executable resource, you can run `cdk-exec` without arguments to run it.

+**Tag matching**

+When running `cdk-exec --tag mytag=value`, cdk-exec will search for a resource matching tags that you have defined in your CDK app.
+If more than one resource would match, by default `cdk-exec` will produce an error message.
+But, if you want to execute several resources simultaneously, `cdk-exec` provides `--all`.

+We have also added aliases and shorthands to streamline typing label-matching commands.
+For example, `cdk-exec -at mytag` will try to run all resources with a tag named `mytag`, regardless of the value of the tag.
+This has the same effect as typing the longer `cdk-exec --all --tag mytag` command.

+**Metadata matching**

+When running `cdk-exec --metadata mymeta=myvalue`, cdk-exec will search for and run resources containing the given metadata.
+Same as for tag matching, you can run one or more matching resources if you specify the `--all` option.

+## Notes

 **Path metadata**